Sammylayo/Cyclistic-Bike-Share-Analysis/README.md

 # Cyclistic Bike-Share Analysis: README
 ## Project Overview
 This project analyzes the usage patterns of the Cyclistic bike-share program in Chicago.
 The primary goal is to understand the differences in behavior between casual riders and annual members.
 The insights gathered will help Cyclistic tailor marketing strategies to convert casual riders into annual members and improve overall user experience.
+You can explore the dataset at: https://divvytripdata.s3.amazonaws.com/index.html
 ## Contents
 1. [Introduction](#introduction)
 2. [Data Extraction and Cleaning](#section2)